 The optional galley may include features such as a microwave oven and refrigerator to accommodate hot or cold food and beverage service.
-The galley's electrical power circuit is activated by a rocker switch located on the dashboard.
+A rocker switch located on the dashboard activates the galley's electrical power circuit.
 Refer to "CONTROLS & INSTRUMENTS" chapter.